-As its management requirements are different to that of the non-hazardous elements of these waste streams, hazardous waste needs to be planned for separately.
-Therefore, to avoid 'double counting' the quantities should be deducted from consideration of the general C&I, CDE and LACW streams.
-As the hazardous waste stream is made up of very different types of materials, they are given separate consideration in this report.
+As the management requirements of the wastes classed as hazardous are generally different to that of the non-hazardous elements of these waste streams, hazardous waste needs to be planned for separately.
+Therefore, to avoid 'double counting' the quantities are excluded from consideration in the C&I waste, CDE waste and LACW stream reports, and are considered separately in this report instead.